jwsohn612/fairSBP/README.md

 - 'models' includes all competing models.
 - 'utils' includes functions to import the data sets and to calculate evaluation metrics.

-The figures and tables in the manuscript are based on the calculated scores.
-To reproduce the results, one may need to find the Pareto frontiers for the produced metrics.

 ### Requirement
 - Python 3.8